cyber-basteln/agent-watchdog/README.md

 **It only sees the folder you point it at.** An agent writing somewhere else is invisible to it.
-Point it at the agent's working directory, and consider pointing it at the agent's config directory too.
+Point it at the agent's working directory, and consider pointing it at the agent's config directory too. (recommend)

 **It checks on a timer.** A file created and deleted between two checks is never seen.
 Shorter `--interval` narrows that window but never closes it.